 Yasuda further confessed, "Halfway through the season, Saburo told me, 'That's fine (1 hit, 1 Walk), just hit home run.'
 I wasn't able to achieve that either, so it's something that I'm really struggling with.
 I want to work hard to hit one soon."

-In the Phoenix League, outfielder Daito Yamamoto plays third base, and he has many rivals, including Kyuto Ueda and Raito Ikeda.
-During the off-season, he plans to become an apprentice to Yuki Yanagita of Softbank Hawks and improve his technique.
-In order to win the competition, he just has to hit.
+In the Phoenix League, outfielder Daito Yamamoto played at third base, and he has many rivals such as Kyuto Ueda and Raito Ikeda.
+During the offseason, he plans to apprentice under Softbank Hawks 's Yuki Yanagita to improve his skills.
+In order to win the competition, he has no choice but to hit.

 Interview and text by Yuta Iwashita